nuitrcs/SQL_workshops/intro_sql.md

 ## Aliasing

 You can rename columns and tables in queries.
-This will mostly be useful when we're joining tables together, but it can also be useful when you're working with functions.
+This will mostly be useful when you're joining tables together, but it can also be useful when you're working with functions.
 Or simply for convenience in looking at the output.

 ```sql
 SELECT first_name, COUNT(*) AS patient_count